vikram-kher/starter-hugo-academic/content/authors/admin/_index.md

 email: ""
 ---

-TEST: SAMPLE is a 1st year PhD student at Yale {style="text-align: justify;"}
+I am a 1st year PhD student in the Yale Theory Group.
+My research focuses on designing efficient algorithms for problems in.
+Prior to Yale, I worked with Prof. David Kempe on committee election problems.
+{style="text-align: justify;"}